 A general term that describes tendon degeneration characterised by a combination of pain, swelling, and impaired performance.
 Approximately 10% of runners develop Achilles tendinopathy, presenting with insidious onset of heel pain, often after a sudden increase in training intensity.
 Patellar tendinopathy (jumper's knee) is common in jumping sports or activities that involve repetitive knee extension (e.g., volleyball, basketball, and football).
 Patients present with an insidious onset of well-localised anterior knee pain located at the inferior pole of the patella.

 Lower back pain (LBP) is a symptom, but not a diagnosis.
+The majority of patients (85% or more) who present to primary care have low back pain that cannot reliably be attributed to any specific cause (nonspecific low back pain).
 Various spinal structures including ligaments, facet joints, paravertebral musculature and fascia, intervertebral discs, and spinal nerve roots have been implicated as pain generators.
-Nevertheless, even after a thorough work-up, 85% of patients with isolated LBP still do not have a definitive cause identified for their symptoms.
 Although the causes are numerous, a thorough history and physical examination helps elucidate the diagnosis in the majority of patients.
 Lumbar strain/sprain and compression fracture are examples of causes of mechanical back pain (pain that is elicited with spinal motion and decreases with rest) that may be connected to sport-related injuries.